excalidraw/gatsby-embedder-excalidraw/README.md

-# Embedding Excalidraw diagrams in Markdown
+# gatsby-embedder-excalidraw

 This custom transformer for [`gatsby-remark-embedder`](https://github.com/MichaelDeBoey/gatsby-remark-embedder) allows you to embed Excalidraw diagrams in Markdown content simply by pasting an Excalidraw link in the source.

-The code for this library is lifted from [this file](https://github.com/excalidraw/excalidraw-blog/blob/master/src/excalidraw-embed/index.js) in the [`excalidraw-blog`](https://github.com/excalidraw/excalidraw-blog) Gatsby site.
+The code for this library is lifted from [this file](https://github.com/excalidraw/excalidraw-blog/blob/master/src/gatsby-embedder-excalidraw/index.js) in the [`excalidraw-blog`](https://github.com/excalidraw/excalidraw-blog) Gatsby site.
 All credit for this transformer goes to those authors.
 I was inspired to do this when I saw [Alex Luong's tweet](https://twitter.com/alex__luong/status/1257909443112497153) about making this functionality into a `gatsby-remark-excalidraw` plugin.

 - [Installation](#installation)
 - [Usage](#usage)